 The Arizona Alliance for Community Health Centers (AACHC) currently has 21 Health Center Program Grantees and two Federally Qualified Health Center Look-Alikes across our state.
 Click here for a full list of our health centers.

-You can learn more about CHCs by visiting our website at www.aachc.org or by watching the video below.
+You can learn more about CHCs by visiting our website at www.aachc.org or by watching the video above.